-Immanuel Kant managed to provide his account of numerous philosophic issues, but his vision of a concept of enlightenment is often paid a minor attention.
-As a matter of fact, his work “An Answer to The Question ‘What is Enlightenment'” reveals the most fundamental aspects of this idea.
+Immanuel Kant managed to provide his account of numerous philosophic issues, but his vision of a concept of enlightenment is often paid minor attention.
+His work “An Answer to The Question ‘What is Enlightenment” reveals the most fundamental aspects of this idea.
 First of all, Immanuel Kant suggests that enlightenment is a process of becoming mature.
 This statement is a key argument of his conceptualization, which makes it worth a detailed discussion.
-Maturity is recognized not as presence of certain practical life knowledge and experience, but as the ability of an individual to use this expertise.
+Maturity is recognized not as the presence of certain practical life knowledge and experience, but as the ability of an individual to use this expertise.
 Kant provides an example of a person, whose needs are satisfied by other people, and he/she does not make any effort to act independently.
 In such a way, immaturity creates specific boundaries, beyond which an individual does not dare to go, even though his/her guide eliminates the obstacles.
 This is the first fundamental statement, which is directly related to the most important aspect of the concept of enlightenment.

-The second key argument is the observation that a mature person is still obliged to follow commonly accepted public rules such as, for example, taxes, laws, etiquette, use of money among others.
-Nonetheless, a mature individual is capable of voicing his/her personal view concerning these rules, which means making a certain judgement regardless the superior presence of these rules.
-Hence, a mature person may obey to tax laws but organize a protest against high taxation rates.
-That is why the main point of Immanuel Kant is to note that maturity is not possession of specific life skills but the ability to use them and make an independent judgement irrespective of the superior factors determined by society, government, and culture.
+The second key argument is the observation that a mature person is still obliged to follow commonly accepted public rules such as, for example, taxes, laws, etiquette, and the use of money among others.
+Nonetheless, a mature individual is capable of voicing his/her personal view concerning these rules, which means making a certain judgment regardless of the superior presence of these rules.
+Hence, a mature person may obey tax laws but organize a protest against high taxation rates.
+That is why the main point of Immanuel Kant is to note that maturity is not the possession of specific life skills but the ability to use them and make an independent judgment irrespective of the superior factors determined by society, government, and culture.
 In such a way, maturity is associated with enlightenment.

-On a large scale, Kant adequately links maturity to enlightenment, as he considers the former as an awareness of personal natural capabilities and their use in empirical environment.
-Hence, when one realizes his/her personal strengths and acts towards their employment in life, real enlightenment occurs, as an individual reveals his/her true function that is not determined with any public constraints or guardians who previously were responsible for making decisions instead of the person.
-For instance, a child, who dreams to become a rock musician, may be forced by parents to choose a different occupation, because a career of musician is considered to be unprofitable.
-In case a child manages to decide to opt for a career of musician and master this profession, it is possible to say that this person experienced enlightenment.
+On a large scale, Kant adequately links maturity to enlightenment, as he considers the former as an awareness of personal natural capabilities and their use in an empirical environment.
+Hence, when one realizes his/her strengths and acts toward their employment in life, real enlightenment occurs, as an individual reveals his/her true function that is not determined by any public constraints or guardians who previously were responsible for making decisions instead of the person.
+For instance, a child, who dreams to become a rock musician, may be forced by their parents to choose a different occupation, because a career as a musician is considered to be unprofitable.
+In case a child manages to decide to opt for a career as a musician and master this profession, it is possible to say that this person experienced enlightenment.

 Kant mentions going beyond boundaries set by guards many times, but he does not explain how an individual can do that and whether it will ultimately result in enlightenment.
-First of all, it is expected that maturity as a process of enlightenment means understanding of personal natural capabilities regardless the constraints determined by society.
-The essay does not consider answering a question: What if public constraints somehow coincide with natural strengths of a certain individual or group of them?
+First of all, it is expected that maturity as a process of enlightenment means understanding personal natural capabilities regardless of the constraints determined by society.
+The essay does not consider answering a question: What if public constraints somehow coincide with the natural strengths of a certain individual or group of them?
 Does it mean that the entire humanity is enlightened?
 It is becoming increasingly apparent that enlightenment is originally a Buddhist concept, and it is associated with Buddha leaving his palace for seeking the true essence of his life.
-Therefore, it is quite important to know how the concept of maturity coincides with original Buddhist vision of enlightenment.
-Beyond a doubt, enlightenment came to Buddha after numerous challenges and change of his lifestyle, so that he became mature in a number of terms as well.
-Still, do these similarities match each other, or Immanuel Kant comes to his own conclusions based on an independent observation?
+Therefore, it is quite important to know how the concept of maturity coincides with the original Buddhist vision of enlightenment.
+Without a doubt, enlightenment came to Buddha after numerous challenges and changes in his lifestyle, so he became mature in several terms as well.
+Still, do these similarities match each other, or Immanuel Kant comes to his conclusions based on an independent observation?
 These questions should be answered in the future.